landoncrabtree/social-checker/README.md

 It'll then ask for the wordlist, so just enter that.
 All wordlists are found in the `wordlists/` directory.
 You can create your own wordlists.
 When entering the wordlist, you do **not** need to specify a path/, just enter the file name alone: ie, enter `3char.txt`.

 I recommend https://proxy.webshare.io for HTTP(S) proxies.
-I've used them personally, and the speeds are great and entirely exclusive to oyu.
+I've used them personally, and the speeds are great and entirely exclusive to you.